 Turning the Circle Skirt Calculator into a Pattern

-So now you have the formula values, the question is what do I do with them.
-Many tutorials have you drawing directly on the fabric but I recommend you make a paper pattern first.
 The reason is that you will need to add seam allowances for the sides and waist and may have to split up your pattern if your fabric is not wide enough.

-Make your pattern as a quarter of the skirt.
+Make your pattern a quarter of the skirt.
 You will need a piece of paper that is square and at least 40 inches in size.

-Mark a quarter circle the radius of the waist.
+Mark a quarter circle of the radius of the waist.
 Then a larger circle for the total length.

 Drawing Curves - The easiest way to draw the curves of the circles is to pin a tape measure at the top point and rotate it at the required lengths.
-Make small marks every inch or so and then join up the marks.
+Make small marks every inch or so, and then join up the marks.

 Cutting from Circle Skirt Calculator